Rome

 When we asked people living in Rome about club and activities where newcomers can meet others, they responded:

 "Expats in Rome often join clubs and activities such as language exchange groups, book clubs, and sports teams.
 Expats can also meet people by attending local events such as concerts, festivals, and art exhibitions.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events.
-Finally, expats can also meet people by simply exploring the city and striking up conversations with locals," wrote one member in Rome.
+Finally, expats can also meet people by simply exploring the city and striking up conversations with locals," commented one expat who made the move to Rome.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.